adjust/unity_sdk/README.md

 HTTP requests in order to send them in one batch every minute.
 You can enable event buffering by ticking the box for `Event Buffering`.

-If you don't want to start the adjust SDK at the `Awake` event of the game, untick the box `Start On Awake`.
+If you don't want to start the adjust SDK at the `Awake` event of the game, tick the box `Start Manually`.
 Call the method `Adjust.appDidLaunch` with the respective parameters to start the adjust SDK instead.

 For an example of scene with of a button menu with these options and others, open the example scene located at `Assets/ExampleGUI/ExampleGUI.unity`.
 The source for this scene is located at `Assets/ExampleGUI/ExampleGUI.cs`.